Do you know your rights?

 When renegotiating the rent for the purpose of renewing the tenancy contract, the tenant's interests are protected by Dubai Decree No. 43 of 2013.
 According to this law, the landlord may not increase the rent arbitrarily but has to abide by statutory provisions.

-It is mandatory to register all tenancy contracts in the database EJARI, which is operated by the Real Estate Regulatory Authority ("RERA").
-Only the standard tenancy contract issued by RERA should be used when concluding a lease.
-All other tenancy contract forms cannot be registered and are generally being rejected by RERA as insufficient.
+It is mandatory to register all tenancy contracts with the database EJARI, which is operated by the Dubai Land Department ("DLD").
+The standard tenancy contract issued by the DLD must be used when concluding a lease.
+All other tenancy contract forms cannot be registered and are generally rejected by the DLD as insufficient.
+It is, however, advisable to agree on additional terms supplementing the standard tenancy contract.

-On the basis of the incoming data, RERA compiles a rent index.
+On the basis of the incoming data, the DLD compiles a rent index.
 The rent index is accessible to the public through the so-called Rental Increase Calculator.
 Thus, the tenant is able to determine upon the expiration of his tenancy contract whether the landlord is entitled to increase the rent.

 According to the Dubai Landlord and Tenant Law, the termination of a lease is only possible within strict legal prerequisites.
 From a legal perspective, one has to differentiate between the termination prior to expiry of the rental period and the termination upon expiry of the rental period.